abhayakumara/abhayakumara/README.md

 remaining current with emerging technologies and actively engaging with cross-functional teams to drive the innovation of cutting-edge products at the forefront of the industry.

-More about me in my [portfolio app](https://abhayakumara-portfolio.vercel.app/).
+More about me in my [portfolio](https://abhayakumara-portfolio.vercel.app/).

 <br/>